sheehui/tp/docs/UserGuide.md

 * Items in square brackets are optional.<br>
   e.g. `KEYWORD [MORE_KEYWORDS]` can be used as `KEYWORD MORE_KEYWORDS` or as `KEYWORD`.

-* If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.<br> e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.
+* If a parameter is expected only once in the command, but you specified it multiple times, only the last occurrence of the parameter will be taken.<br> e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.

 * The format given for monetary parameters includes `$`, you should add it or the input will be rejected. <br>